josdejong/mathjs/docs/expressions/expression_trees.md

 ```
 new AccessorNode(object: Node, index: IndexNode)
+new AccessorNode(object: Node, index: IndexNode, optionalChaining: boolean)
 ```

+An optional property `optionalChaining` can be provided whether the accessor was written as optional-chaining using `a?.b`, or `a?.["b"]` with bracket notation.
+Default value is `false`.
+Forces evaluate to undefined if the given object is undefined or null.

 Properties:

 - `object: Node`
 - `index: IndexNode`
 - `name: string` (read-only) The function or method name.
 Returns an empty string when undefined.
+- `optionalChaining: boolean`

 Examples: